Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Results and discussion

-Furthermore, by referring to the diagonal line [solid black line] in Fig. \ref{fig5}, it can be seen that there are NMC cells in the Sandia National Lab dataset that have knees occurring both before and after the end of life, which motivates the need for classifying retired batteries based on whether or not the knee onset and the knee itself has occurred in their first lives.
+Furthermore, by referring to the diagonal line [solid black line] in Fig. \ref{fig4}, it can be seen that there are NMC cells in the SNL dataset that have knees occurring both before and after the end of life, which motivates the need for classifying retired batteries based on whether or not the knee onset and the knee itself has occurred in their first lives.